| LAKE MOOVALYA

 the minimum amount needed for two vehicles to pass together on

+the streets.
 Question was raised about replacing the buoy

 at the main canal.
 Mr. Chambers stated that the buoys were going